sanctumos/installer/docs/docs-on-installer-criteria.md

 ## Control Plane (Optional, Thin)

-If/when you want a “single front door” without changing any module DBs:
+If/when you want a "single front door" without changing any module DBs:

 * `control/registry.db` stores: